ComposableAnalytics/Docs/docs/Tutorial/DataPortals-Survey.md

 To build the DataPortal, simply upload the Excel workbook to Composable.

-!!!note
 To upload the DataPortal model file (Excel Workbook), create a new DataPortal and either click the `Choose File` button, or drag your file over to the upload box.

 ![!Composable DataPortals - New DataPortal Creation](img/DataPortal_Survey_05.png)